Rene Ong: Career

 Ong's early research focused on electron–positron annihilation at SLAC PEP, including development of the first vertex drift chamber for a collider experiment with Martin Perl, followed by his doctoral work on the B hadron lifetime.

 His research interests shifted to gamma-ray astronomy in 1990 after joining the Chicago Air Shower Array experiment, with the encouragement of James Cronin.

-He has since continued research in astrophysics with involvement in STACEE, the Fermi Gamma-ray Space Telescope, VERITAS, GAPS, and the Cherenkov Telescope Array (CTA).
-His roles in these experiments have included principal investigator of STACEE, co-spokesperson of the CTA Consortium, and co-principal investigator of GAPS.
+He has since continued research in astrophysics with involvement in STACEE, the Fermi Gamma-ray Space Telescope, VERITAS, GAPS, and the Cherenkov Telescope Array Observatory (CTAO).
+As principal investigator of STACEE, he demonstrated the use of solar reflectors for high-energy astronomical observations.
+He was the spokesperson of VERITAS and later co-spokesperson of CTAO from 2014 until 2024, where he guided the consortium's science and construction plans.
+As a principal investigator of GAPS, he led the time-of-flight and triggering system development.

 Awards and recognitions

-In 2013, he was elected a Fellow of the American Physical Society "for his contribution to high energy particle astrophysics, in particular his contribution to very high energy gamma ray astronomy, where his research has spanned four decades of the electromagnetic spectrum."
+In 2003, he was elected a Fellow of the American Physical Society "for his contribution to high energy particle astrophysics, in particular his contribution to very high energy gamma ray astronomy, where his research has spanned four decades of the electromagnetic spectrum."